bcgov/nert-restoration-tracker/README.md

 This will copy `./env_config/env.docker` to `./.env`.
 This should only need to be run once.
-This file may need additional editing to provide secrets for external services (like S3).
+This file may need additional editing to provide secrets for external services (like keycloak and S3).
+These can be found in the OpenShift dev namespace secrets of the NERT.

 ```
 make env